Division of Research

 What Researchers Can Expect

-Beginning January 2026, the Brown HRPP will begin transitioning to a single, cohesive framework with standardized processes, forms, training, and points of contact for a simpler, more consistent experience.
+Beginning January 2026, the Brown HRPP is transitioning to a single, cohesive framework with standardized processes and points of contact.
+Standardized forms and templates will follow to support a simpler, more consistent experience.
 Stay tuned for more information on a central HRPP booking calendar and support services page.

 The Brown HRPP Toolkit will launch in 2026, with a transition period to support a smooth adjustment.
 Active projects will be minimally impacted by this change and will not need to modify existing materials to match the toolkit.
 These studies will remain in IRBNet and will not be migrated until later in 2026.

-All existing IRB members have been organized to a single IRB roster consisting of four panels that meet during the first four weeks of each month to increase review frequency and consistency.
+All existing IRB members have been organized to a single IRB roster consisting of four panels that meet throughout the month to increase review frequency and consistency.
 The first panel will work out of Huron and the other three panels will remain in IRBNet.
 There will be some limitations to availability until we are all in one system, but it is a big step towards our overall goals.

 What You Need to Do

-- Continue submitting through your current system (Huron or IRBNet); non-committee reviews will proceed as usual.
+• Continue submitting through your current system unless informed otherwise (Huron or IRBNet); non-committee reviews will proceed as usual.

 Thank you to everyone who joined the December HRPP Town Halls.
 We appreciate your engagement and thoughtful questions as we shared updates on ongoing progress and the planned HRPP alignment in January 2026.